interior header image

 So here’s the conflict…

-By giving the answer away upfront to win the AI slot, you are hurting your chances of being surfaced in Google Discover, which, for many of us, has become a much larger source of referral traffic than traditional search.
-For publishers aiming for big numbers, Discover is infinitely more important that AIO at this point – but that doesn’t mean you can’t have it both ways.
+By giving the answer away quickly to win the AI slot, you are hurting your chances of being surfaced in Google Discover, which, for many of us, has become a much larger source of referral traffic than traditional search.
+For publishers aiming for big numbers, Discover is infinitely more important than AIO at this point – but that doesn’t mean you can’t have it both ways.
 We’ll get to that in a minute.

 In a nutshell:

 AI Overview rewards “Direct Answer” content.
-If a user asks “Who won the Rams game?” and you say “The Los Angeles Rams beat the Dallas Cowboys 21-14 on Sunday” in the first paragraph, Google’s AI is more likely to scrape that and feature you as a source.
+If a user asks “Who won the Rams game?” and you write, “The Los Angeles Rams beat the Dallas Cowboys 21-14 on Sunday” in the first paragraph, Google’s AI is more likely to scrape that and feature you as a source.

 How to Target AIO